But for one day only, I was undercover as an avid supporter of the next president of the United States, Donald Trump.

 I have always been hyper-aware of my race in any space I find myself in, particularly white dominated spaces but shockingly, I rarely felt that in the several hours I was in line with two thousand diehard Trump supporters.
 Besides one woman who wore a shirt saying “Kamala is not Black”, it was actually the local and national news reporters who interviewed me that mentioned race more than anyone else.

+In such a polarizing political climate where people refuse to talk to or listen to those with opposing views, I promised to actively work against that.
 I genuinely wanted to learn from Trump’s supporters.
 Maybe there was something they knew that I didn’t.
 Maybe there was something they experienced that I simply could not relate to.
 I asked several attendees why they voted/planned to vote for Trump, and by far, the most common answers were about the economy and immigration.
 This perfectly aligned with the two main talking points that Trump employed later that night at the rally.
 I asked attendees what specifically about the economy or immigration they took issue with and how they believed Trump would solve their grievances.

 One attendee claimed that illegal immigrants were destroying the economy.
 When presented with evidence from The Economist, The Atlantic, and NPR that the US economy is actually booming, the attendee called it fake news and highlighted the cost of living crisis.